Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-handle-appswitch.md

 # iOS

+Two options is available for iOS: SFSafariViewController and ASWebAuthenticationSession.

-On iOS the SFSafariViewController is part of the app instance and thus when navigating to the MitID app and back to the app using app switch, the TAB will be in focus.
+On iOS the SFSafariViewController is part of the app instance and thus when navigating to the MitID app and back to the app using app switch, the SFSafariViewController will be in focus.

-The SFSafariViewController do not offer the same control for the app as a standard WebView and does not offer any useful way for the app to get notified on redirects and URL changes in the browser, which introduces some of the changes required in order to properly implement app switch for MitID and other high-security scenarios.
+The SFSafariViewController do not offer the same control for the app as ASWebAuthenticationSession, but is officially supported by MitID.

+ASWebAuthenticationSession is a secure embedded browser, which is setup with a proper termination hook that triggers on the last redirect of the browser flow and returns control to the app.

+Signaturgruppen recommends ASWebAuthenticationSession, as this allows for better control and we believe it to be stable across upcoming MitID updates.

 ## Universal links